Keetmanshoop Rural: Politics

 In the 2015 regional elections, Elias Kharuxab of SWAPO won the constituency with 1,288 votes.
 He defeated challengers Moses Timotheus Titus (DTA, 474 votes) and Willem Martin Stephanus (RDP, 269 votes).
 The 2020 regional election was Gerrit Witbooi from the Landless People's Movement (LPM, a new party registered in 2018).
 He obtained 1,817 votes.
 Kharuxab, the sitting SWAPO councillor, came second with 919 votes.
+In 2023, Witbooi was recalled as the regional councillor by his party, his membership in the party was also terminated.
+In the by-election necessitated by Witbooi's withdrawal, LPM candidate Petrus Labuschagne (LPM) claimed the seat with 1270 votes.
+He defeated other candidates such as Elias Kharuxab (Swapo) 872, Witbooi (now an independent candidate, 463 votes), Johannes Eiman of the Popular Democratic Movement (PDM, the new name of the DTA) 275 votes and Magdalena van Staden of the Independent Patriots for Change (IPC, an opposition party founded in 2020) 32 votes.